taocpp/PEGTL/README.md

 Incompatible API changes are *only* allowed to occur between major versions.
 For details see the [changelog](doc/Changelog.md).

+## Contact

+The PEGTL is part of [The Art of C++](https://taocpp.github.io/).

+For questions and suggestions regarding the PEGTL, success or failure stories, and any other kind of feedback, please feel free to contact the authors at `taocpp(at)icemx.net`.

 ## Thank You

 * Christopher Diggins and the YARD parser for the general idea.
 * George Makrydakis for the [inspiration](https://github.com/irrequietus/typestring) to `TAO_PEGTL_STRING`.
 * Johannes Overmann for his invaluable [`streplace`](https://code.google.com/p/streplace/) command-line tool.
 * Jörg-Christian Böhme for improving the Android CI build.
+* Jørgen Edelbo for UWP support.
 * Kai Wolf for help with CMake.
 * Kenneth Geisshirt for Android compatibility and Android CI.
 * Kuzma Shapran for EOL testing and fixes.
 * Michael Becker for help with CMake.
-* Paul Le Roux for CMake improvements and Conan support.
+* Paul Le Roux for CMake improvements, Conan support and [PR #150](https://github.com/taocpp/PEGTL/pull/150).
 * Paulo Custodio for Windows-related fixes.
 * Sam Hocevar for contributing Visual Studio 2015 compatibility.
 * Stephan Beal for the bug reports, suggestions and discussions.
 * Stuart Dootson for `mmap_input<>` support on Windows.
 * Sven Johannsen for help with CMake.
 * Zhihao Yuan for fixing several warnings when compiling with Visual Studio 2015.

-## Contact

-The PEGTL is part of [The Art of C++](https://taocpp.github.io/).

-For questions and suggestions regarding the PEGTL, success or failure stories, and any other kind of feedback, please feel free to contact the authors at `taocpp(at)icemx.net`.

 ## License